South Florida Intensive Outpatient for Addiction

 During their Florida intensive outpatient program, each client maintains a treatment team that includes a physician, nurse, primary counselor, case manager, and nutritionist.
 This team is responsible for assessing and working with each client to continue both an individualized plan of care and next level addiction care recommendations.

 Our IOP program is the next logical step after a client completes the PHP level of care.
 Simple Path Recovery offers a full-continuum of addiction treatment, in which clients step down from a higher, more intensive level PHP level of care to lower levels of care (IOP, OP).
 This way, clients can progressively decrease their behavioral health treatment and increase their freedom and independence.
-Outpatient rehab allows a patient to work and reside on their own while undergoing substance abuse treatment.
+Intensive outpatient rehab allows a patient to work, and reside on their own while undergoing substance abuse treatment.

 Upon completion of treatment, clients will have a better understanding of the disease of addiction.
-Additionally, they will recognize the importance and need of 12-Step programs and sober support connections in their long-term recovery.
+Additionally, they will recognize the importance and need for 12-Step programs and continuing care in their long-term recovery.